urbit/urbit/urb/zod/pub/docs/dev/hoon/runes/br/brwt.md

       <250.yum 41.int 414.hhh 100.xkc 1.ypj %164>
     ]

-A lead core's payload cannot be read or written.
+A lead core's context cannot be read or written.